How many months will the process take from start to finish?

 How long can I expect my teeth implants to last?

 To qualify for dental implants, Dr. Richard Corbin and Dr. Bruce Corbin will first make sure you are healthy enough to undergo surgery.
-All instances of tooth decay, bone loss or gum disease will need to be address first.
-Your dentist will perform an examination to make sure you qualify for dental implants one of their dentist offices located in Oyster Bay, Jackson Heights and Bayside, NY.
+All instances of tooth decay, bone loss, or gum disease will need to be addressed first.
+Your dentist will perform an examination to make sure you qualify for dental implants in one of their dentist offices located in Oyster Bay and Bayside, NY.

 How much do dental implants cost?

 This is a question that is asked a lot and it is not so easy to answer.
-Every dental implant patient is different and will have their unique circumstances.
-The cost to replace a single tooth with an implant supported crown is much lower than the cost to replace an entire arch of teeth with an implant supported denture.
+Every dental implant patient is different and will have unique circumstances.
+The cost to replace a single tooth with an implant-supported crown is much lower than the cost to replace an entire arch of teeth with an implant-supported denture.
 While the first example may cost up to $4,000, the second example will cost thousands of dollars.
-After your consolation, we will present you with your options and estimate of the cost.
+After your consolation, we will present you with your options and estimate the cost.

 Will my insurance cover all or a portion of the cost?